-(h) Stormwater management facilities, buffer zones, and water quality volume credit areas shall be placed into a permanent management stormwater easement of sufficient area that is recorded with the deed to the parcel and held by the city.
+(h) Stormwater management facilities, BMPs, buffer zones and areas that receive water quality volume reductions shall be placed into a permanent management stormwater easement of sufficient area that is recorded with the deed to the parcel and held by the city.

-(j) A right-of-way or permanent easement as set forth in the stormwater management manual shall be provided for vehicular and equipment ingress and egress for access to all stormwater management facilities, BMPs and areas that receive water quality volume reductions from a driveway, public or private road.
+(j) A right-of-way or permanent easement of sufficient width shall be provided for vehicular and equipment ingress and egress for access to all stormwater management facilities, BMPs and areas that receive water quality volume reductions from a driveway, public or private road.

-(k) Owners of land development activities not exempted from submitting a stormwater management plan may be subject to additional watershed or site-specific requirements than those set forth in this article or the stormwater management manual to satisfy local or state NPDES, TMDL or other regulatory water quality requirements for developments or land uses that are considered pollutant hotspots, discharging to critical areas with sensitive resources, or in areas where the director has determined that additional restrictions are needed to limit adverse stormwater impacts from the proposed development.
+(k) Owners of land development activities not exempted from submitting a stormwater management plan may be subject to additional watershed or site-specific requirements than those stated in section 38-140 in order to satisfy local or state NPDES, TMDL or other regulatory water quality requirements for developments or land uses that are considered pollutant hotspots, discharging to critical areas with sensitive resources or in areas where the director has determined that additional restrictions are needed to limit adverse impacts from the proposed development on water quality or channel protection.

-(I) The director may waive or modify any of the requirements of this division if they determine adequate water quality treatment and/or channel protection is provided by a downstream or shared off-site stormwater facility, or if engineering studies determine that installing the required stormwater management facilities or BMPs would adversely impact water quality or increase channel erosion or downstream flooding.
+(I) The director may waive or modify any of the requirements of this division if adequate water quality treatment and/or channel protection is suitably provided by a downstream or shared off-site stormwater facility, or if engineering studies determine that installing the required stormwater management facilities would adversely impact water quality, increase channel erosion or downstream flooding.

-(m) This article is not intended to repeal, abrogate, or impair any existing easements, covenants, deed restrictions or existing ordinances and regulations.
+(m) This article is not intended to repeal, abrogate or impair any existing easements, covenants, deed restrictions or existing ordinances and regulations.
 However, where a provision of this article and other regulations conflict or overlap, the provision that is more restrictive or imposes higher standards or requirements on the owner shall control.
 The owner is required to notify the director of any such regulatory conflicts upon submittal of the plan.